gomtl/hot-potato-challenge/README.md

 To the organizer
 ----------------

-Start a GCP Kubernetes clusetr, the size you want.
+Start a GCP Kubernetes cluster, the size you want.

 Then: